kortix-ai/agentpress/README.md

 ## Quick Start

 1. Set up your environment variables (API keys, etc.) in a `.env` file.
-- OPENAI_API_KEY=
-ANTHROPIC_API_KEY=
-GROQ_API_KEY=
+- OPENAI_API_KEY, ANTHROPIC_API_KEY, GROQ_API_KEY, etc...
 Whatever LLM you want to use, we use LiteLLM (Call 100+ LLMs using the OpenAI Input/Output Format) https://docs.litellm.ai/ – set it up in your `.env` file..
 Also check out the agentpress/llm.py and modify as needed to support your wanted LLM.

 2. Create a calculator_tool.py
 ```python